-- 1 Utility Accounting" program conducted by the American Gas Association.
+1 Utility Accounting" program conducted by the American Gas Association.

 2 PLEASE OUTLINE YOUR EXPERIENCE IN THE FIELD OF DEPRECIATION.
+0.

-Q. 3 A. Yes.
+- 3 A. Yes.
 I have 32 years of depreciation experience which includes giving expert testimony in 4 over 290 cases before 40 regulatory commissions, including this Commission.
 Please refer 5 to Exhibit JJS-1 for my qualifications.
-In addition to the cases that I have submitted 6 testimony, I have supervised over 600 other depreciation or valuation projects.
+In addition to the cases that I have submitted - 6 testimony, I have supervised over 600 other depreciation or valuation projects.

 7 WHAT IS THE PURPOSE OF YOUR TESTIMONY IN THIS PROCEEDING?
+0.

-Q. 8 A. I am sponsoring the depreciation studies that Gannett Fleming performed for Louisville 9 Gas and Electric Company and Kentucky Utilities Company attached hereto as Exhibit JJS-10 LG&E-1 and Exhibit-JJS-KU-1.
+- 8 A. I am sponsoring the depreciation studies that Gannett Fleming performed for Louisville 9 Gas and Electric Company and Kentucky Utilities Company attached hereto as Exhibit JJS- - 10 LG&E-1 and Exhibit-JJS-KU-1.

 II.
+DEPRECIATION STUDY

-DEPRECIATION STUDY 11 PLEASE DEFINE THE CONCEPT OF DEPRECIATION.
-Q. 12 A. Depreciation refers to the loss in service value not restored by current maintenance, 13 incurred in connection with the consumption or prospective retirement of utility plant in 14 the course of service from causes which are known to be in current operation, against 15 which the company is not protected by insurance.
+11 PLEASE DEFINE THE CONCEPT OF DEPRECIATION.
+Q.

+12 A. Depreciation refers to the loss in service value not restored by current maintenance, 13 incurred in connection with the consumption or prospective retirement of utility plant in 14 the course of service from causes which are known to be in current operation, against 15 which the company is not protected by insurance.
 Among the causes to be given 16 consideration are wear and tear, decay, action of the elements, inadequacy, obsolescence, 17 changes in the art, changes in demand and the requirements of public authorities.

-18 O. DID YOU PREPARE THE DEPRECIATION STUDIES FILED BY LOUISVILLE 19 GAS AND ELECTRIC COMPANY AND KENTUCKY UTILITIES COMPANY IN - Yes.
-I prepared the depreciation studies submitted by Louisville Gas and Electric 22 Company and Kentucky Utilities Company ("Companies") with their filings in this
+18 O. DID YOU PREPARE THE DEPRECIATION STUDIES FILED BY LOUISVILLE

+19 GAS AND ELECTRIC COMPANY AND KENTUCKY UTILITIES COMPANY IN 20 THIS PROCEEDING?

+21 Yes.
+I prepared the depreciation studies submitted by Louisville Gas and Electric Α. 22 Company and Kentucky Utilities Company ("Companies") with their filings in this proceeding.
-THIS PROCEEDING?

-1 proceeding.
 These studies are attached as Exhibits JJS-LG&E-1 and JJS-KU-1.
-My 2 reports are entitled: "2017 Depreciation Study - Calculated Annual Depreciation Accruals 3 Related to Steam Generation Plant as of December 31, 2017."
-These reports set forth the 4 results of my depreciation studies for each Company.
+My reports are entitled: "2017 Depreciation Study - Calculated Annual Depreciation Accruals Related to Steam Generation Plant as of December 31, 2017."
+These reports set forth the results of my depreciation studies for each Company.

 5 Q. IN PREPARING THE DEPRECIATION STUDIES, DID YOU FOLLOW 6 GENERALLY ACCEPTED PRACTICES IN THE FIELD OF DEPRECIATION 7 VALUATION?

 8 A. Yes.

 9 Q. ARE THE METHODS AND PROCEDURES OF THESE DEPRECIATION 10 STUDIES CONSISTENT WITH PAST PRACTICES?

-11 A. The methods and procedures of these studies are the same as those utilized in past studies 12 of each Company as well as others before this Commission.
-The depreciation rates 13 recommended in my studies are determined based on the average service life procedure and 14 the remaining life method.
-15 Q. ARE THE UNDERLYING LIFE AND NET SALVAGE PARAMETERS AND 16 RESULTING DEPRECIATION ISSUES IN THIS STUDY CONSISTENT WITH 17 INDUSTRY TRENDS?
-18 A. Yes.
-The life and net salvage parameters for LG&E and KU have changed consistently 19 with others in the industry as well as the major changes to steam production asset mix.
-20 Q. PLEASE DESCRIBE THE CONTENTS OF YOUR REPORTS.
-21 A. Each Depreciation Study is presented in nine parts.
-Part I, Introduction, presents the scope 22 and basis for the depreciation study.
-Part II, Estimation of Survivor Curves, includes 23 descriptions of the methodology of estimating survivor curves.
-Parts III and IV set forth the analysis for determining life and net salvage estimates.
+A. The methods and procedures of these studies are the same as those utilized in past studies of each Company as well as others before this Commission.
+The depreciation rates recommended in my studies are determined based on the average service life procedure and the remaining life method.

+15 Q. ARE THE UNDERLYING LIFE AND NET SALVAGE PARAMETERS AND

+16 RESULTING DEPRECIATION ISSUES IN THIS STUDY CONSISTENT WITH 17 INDUSTRY TRENDS?

+- 18 A. Yes.
+The life and net salvage parameters for LG&E and KU have changed consistently 19 with others in the industry as well as the major changes to steam production asset mix. - 20 the analysis for determining life and net salvage estimates.
 Part V, Calculation of Annual and Accrued Depreciation, includes the concepts of depreciation using the remaining life.
 Part VI, Results of Study, presents a description of the results of my analysis and a summary of the depreciation calculations.
 Parts VII, VIII and IX include graphs and tables that relate to the service life and net salvage analyses, and the detailed depreciation calculations by account.

+0 Q. PLEASE DESCRIBE THE CONTENTS OF YOUR REPORTS.

+A. Each Depreciation Study is presented in nine parts.
+Part I, Introduction, presents the scope and basis for the depreciation study.
+Part II, Estimation of Survivor Curves, includes descriptions of the methodology of estimating survivor curves.
+Parts III and IV set forth